ivanmarinoff/resume/README.md

 # resume
-This is a my reume WEB site project!
+This is a my resume WEB site project!